Official State Gem of Michigan

 Michigan designated Isle Royale greenstone (chlorastrolite) as the official state gem in 1973.
 All State Gems

 Chlorastrolite (a variety of the mineral pumpellyite) is a bluish-green stone with a pattern of slender, star-like crystals which results in a "turtle back" pattern.
-Some chlorastrolite includes other minerals, such as on three of the stones pictured above (the pink parts are identified as thomsonite).
+Some chlorastrolite includes other minerals, which produce additional colors.

-Isle Royale greenstone (sometimes called green starstone or turtle back in Michigan) is usually found as bean-sized, rounded beach pebbles (collecting chlorastrolite from Isle Royale National Park is now prohibited).
-Polished stones are used for stickpins, rings, earrings, cufflinks, pendants, and sometimes incorporated into inlays and mosaics.
+Isle Royale greenstone (sometimes called "green starstone" or "turtleback" in Michigan) is usually found as bean-sized, rounded beach pebbles (collecting chlorastrolite from Isle Royale National Park is now prohibited).
+Polished stones are used for stickpins, rings, earrings, cuff links, pendants, and sometimes incorporated into inlays and mosaics.